Top Line Bus by NKE

 open-source

-There are no open source implementations for the actual Topline protocol.
-The NKE extensions for NMEA0183 are supported by some open source projects such as SignalK and can also be easily integrated into your own projects.
+In addition to the open source implementation, the NKE extensions for NMEA0183 are supported by some open source projects such as SignalK and can also be easily integrated into your own projects.
+These are special customer-specific NMEA0183 telegrams from NKE.